qfpl/blog/content/drafts/purescript/purescript-wp2-ng2-ts.md

 "fuzz" <> "fuzz" = "fuzzfuzz"
 "foo" <> "bar" = "foobar"
 ```
-Now we have some bookkeeping to do. to ensure that both the ``String`` type and the ``<>`` function are in scope.
+Now we have some bookkeeping to do to ensure that both the ``String`` type and the ``<>`` function are in scope.
 So lets add a ``Prelude`` import towards the top of our file to take care of this.
 ```haskell
 import Prelude
 ```
-We also need to make sure that the Purescript Prelude module is actually installed:
+We also need to make sure that the Purescript ``Prelude`` module is actually installed:
 ```bash
 $ bower install --save purescript-prelude
 ```
 Now change the module declaration at the top of the file so that we're only exporting this one function.
-To do that we add a list of function names before the ``where`` keyword.
+To do that we add a list of functions or types before the ``where`` keyword.
 Surrounded by parentheses and separated by commas: So our ``module`` line changes from:
 ```haskell
 module Basic where
 ```